cosminadrianpopescu/ts-mixins/README.md

 ## Method 1: `Mixin` annotation

-If you are inside of a framework where if you don't instantiate your classes, or if you want to have the features available inside of the `MyService` other methods, then you should use the `Mixin` annotation, like this:
+If you are inside of a framework where you can't instantiate your classes, or if you want to have the features available inside of the `MyService` other methods, then you should use the `Mixin` annotation, like this: